rachelkd/rachels-obsidian-notes/100 Academia/CSC263/1 Introduction and Analyzing Running Time/Introduction and Analyzing Running Time (Course Notes).md

     - Initial check on line 2 takes $\Omega(n)$ time
         - Checking if every number is even
     - Computation in the `if` branch takes $\Omega(n^{2})$ time
-        - Each number is accessed $n$ times, once per time the  per time the sum is computed
+        - Each number is accessed $n$ times, once per time the sum is computed
     - → Worst-case running time of algorithm is $\Omega(n^{2})$
     - Prove the matching upper bound → Worst case running time of algorithm is $\Theta(n^{2})$